samzabala/framework/docs/sections/setup/quickstart.md

 *	Optional
 	*	~[Trumbowyg](https://alex-d.github.io/Trumbowyg/)~ Bye felicia
 *	[framework.js](../../../dist/framework.min.js)
-	*	Note: This script uses jQuery only for trumbowyg, the reset are vanilla. will be updated once vanilla trumbowyg version is released.
 	*	If full on jQuery dependency is preferred, [framework.plugged.js](../../../dist/framework.plugged.js)

 ## File structure